 Domestic requirements for higher levels of soundproofing

-Industrial settings with machinery in use
+Industrial environments with machinery in use

 Achieving a natural low frequency